WHAT CAN I AFFORD?

 Taking into consideration that buying a used or new vehicle will probably be your second largest purchase after a home, you need to make sure you know exactly what your budget will support.
 Some basic questions you need to ask yourself are:

 By loading yourself up with knowledge and facts, the shopping experience can be much easier.
-After you have a good idea of what you can afford, add in some of the other costs associated with this purchase such as insurance, fuel, warranties, license, and registration.
+After you have a good idea of what you can afford, add in some of the other costs associated with this purchase such as insurance, warranties, title, dealer fees and financing.
+Get the whole picture of the total cost before figuring if a vehicle is affordable within your budget.

 A good guideline to follow is that your monthly vehicle payment should never exceed 20% of your monthly NET income.
 Take your monthly net pay and first deduct all of your living expenses.
 The remaining money is what could be used toward a vehicle payment.
 Once you have determined what you can afford, you can quickly estimate what your monthly payment should be.